 To envisage this critical event, imagine a boulder that has started to roll down a hill.
 If sufficient effort is mustered to stop the boulder before it has gained much momentum, it can be halted and rolled back up.
 If this effort is postponed even briefly, the boulder will be unstoppable: all we can do is stand back and watch it thunder to the bottom.

 The significance of a PONR is that it marks the division between the presence and absence of human agency – that is, our capacity to effectively intervene.
 If an ecosystem is to be saved, solutions must be implemented before its PONR is encountered.
 For example, it is pointless to refreeze the Arctic after the permafrost has melted and a methane burst has triggered runaway global warming.
 Similarly, it is futile to remove CO2 from the atmosphere after its concentration has initiated unsurvivable events.
-A PONR thus specifies the time window for valid or workable solutions to ecosystem damage.
+A PONR thus specifies the time window for valid solutions to ecosystem damage.
 See the diagram below.

 Two PONRs are shown on the timeline because multiple ecosystems are currently under threat.
 As indicated, the valid solutions for each ecosystem are those that can be effectively implemented before their respective PONRs are reached.
 Any strategy that plans to implement the solution at a later time is irrational and must be rejected as unworkable.